Should I Refinance My Student Loans?Email This Article

 According to Hylland, “There are many cases where it would be worth paying a higher interest rate on certain government backed loans compared to a lower interest rate with a private lender.
 Although interest rate is important, there is usually more to consider.”

-• Benefits (some lenders offer short periods of deferment in cases of unemployment, APR discounts if you enroll in autopay, flexible terms, no origination fees, spouse loan consolidation, etc.)
+- Benefits: Some lenders offer dedicated loan advisors, short periods of deferment in cases of hardship, interest rate discounts if you enroll in autopay, spousal loan consolidation, etc.

 Schrant also points out the importance of your relationship with your lender. “…having a lender with great customer service is important.
 When talking to people dealing with student loan repayment, a complaint often heard is that the lender's customer service leaves a lot to be desired.
 Since this relationship could be long-term, be sure to have this be a consideration in the refinance plan.”